clionelabs/looppulse.web.simulator/README.md

 3. Caveat

 Theoretically, the virtual clock can go beyond the real world time, by setting speed > 1, and run the simulator for enough time.
-While the simulator will work just fine, the application dashboard might behave weirdlywhen it contains future events.
+While the simulator will work just fine, the application dashboard might behave weirdly when it contains future events.
 Make sure you understand what you're doing if you do intend to generate future events, or otherwise, just stop your simulator before the virtual clock goes beyond real time.

 Simulation Rules